Nearly all sessions are now listed - find the schedule below!

 All Levels

-This session will explore three case studies that provide different mechanisms for utilizing facilitation as a tool for community organizing, offering insights for how facilitation may be used to better center public voice in interest identification, advocacy, and collective action.
-In addition to offering our own insights, we will ask session participants to discuss the ways that their own practices intersect with more advocacy-based forms of public work and collectively create a set of values and guidelines that practitioners of dialogue and deliberation might utilize when practicing in these spaces.
+Scholars studying deliberative systems have begun to identify the ways that deliberative principles might be implemented in other methods of engagement, such as advocacy and interest group organizing.
+This session will provide different mechanisms for utilizing facilitation as a tool for community organizing, offering insights for how facilitation may be used to better center public voice in interest identification, advocacy, and collective action.
+Session participants will explore how their own practices intersect with more advocacy-based forms of public work, and collectively create a set of values and guidelines that practitioners of dialogue and deliberation might utilize in these spaces.

 Katie Knobloch - Associate Director; Colorado State University Center for Public Deliberation